amybui0910/flashcard-extension/README.md

-# cs50_final_project
 # Flashcard chrome extension
 #### Video Demo: https://youtu.be/OndbzlF2u1A
 #### Description:

-This project is intended to be submitted for the Harvard cs50 2024 online course.
-Uses the following resources to help implement the code:
+This project was intended to be submitted for the Harvard cs50 2024 online course.
+Used the following resources to help implement the code:
 - https://youtube.com/playlist?list=PLVrGZCP4x3PRHKbq-gDrSygGHbU4X9pTR&si=1LQjCtmzpbNiVqyK
 - cs50.ai